Why buy flood insurance?

 National Flood Insurance Program (NFIP) Rate Updates

 Beginning in October of 2021, FEMA updated their methodology in an attempt to provide more equitable insurance rates based on information regarding risk.
-These new premiums are meant to better reflect flood risk for individual properties.
-New policies sold will use this new methodology.
-Existing policyholders may be eligible for immediate insurance rate decreases upon policy renewal.
+These new premiums were meant to better reflect flood risk for individual properties.
+All policies renewing on or after April 1, 2022 are subject to the new rating methodology.

-FEMA estimates that nearly 23% of policyholders2 will see decreases in premium costs at their next renewal.
-In addition, these changes are meant to be more transparent; in the past, flood insurance policyholders would see annual rate increases without seeing their full risk rate.
-Rate increases will be capped at 18%2 per year for those policyholders whose risk is set to increase.
+These changes were meant to be more transparent; in the past, flood insurance policyholders would see annual rate increases without seeing their full risk rate.
+Rate increases are capped at 18%2 per year for those policyholders whose risk is set to increase.